saltstack/salt-enhancement-proposals/master-non-root.md

 ## Alternatives
 [alternatives]: #alternatives

-Its 2020, I don't think there are any alternatives.
+To get a secured by default installation, I don't think there are any alternatives.

 ## Unresolved questions
 [unresolved]: #unresolved-questions